zhanglongx/iPhone_price_in_rmb/README.md

 -
 According to [the Bank of China](http://www.boc.cn/sourcedb/whpj) foreign exchange rate, shows the RMB price of the new-generation iPhone in the corresponding Apple online store.

-Support regions now: China, Korea, Japan
+Support regions now: China, Korea, Japan.

 TODO: